CDTgithub/DigitalServiceOpportunities/readme.md

 [Join our mailing list](http://eepurl.com/csUbhb) to get updates about new opportunities and positions.

 * * *
+## Technology Executive opportunities

+These opportunities are on-site in the Sacramento region and are appointed by, and server at the pleasure of, the Governor.

+### 1. Chief Technology Officer

+* lead the state's strategy for technology services
+* ensure the efficiency, security, and reliability of technology services that serve nearly 40 million Californians
+* set standards for technology to enable government agencies to meet user needs
+* implement policy in support of the state’s agile, cloud, and open source initiatives
+* promote innovation and agility in the delivery of government services

+For reference see the [Chief Technology Officer Duty Statement](/roles/GDSUserResearcher.md).

+### 2. Chief of Statewide Project Delivery

+* oversee the state's $3 billion digital technology project portfolio
+* engage multi-disciplinary teams to successfully deliver digital technology projects
+* implement California's cross-government strategy and policy for agile development and procurement.

+For reference see the [Chief of Statewide Project Delivery Duty Statement](/roles/GDSDesigner.md).

 ## Digital service pool opportunities